srjuchenko/NewsCategoryCllasifier/README.md

 We created a web application for our model, in this secion we will describe how to get started with the web application.

-1. Open the project in you IDE:
+1. Open the project (or just the web app folder) in your IDE :
 ```
 git clone https://github.com/efi1397/HIT.DataScience.FinalProject.git
 ```